by Dr. Rob Nelson –

 - It’s a black box.
 If AI is a black box so has been customer experience.
 We still struggle at defining what Customer Experience means.
 But let’s agree on one thing it is not: customer service.
 Truly understanding, designing and delivering winning customer experience requires seeing the bigger picture and building the requisite customer-centric culture, processes, and technology (more on that in just a moment).

 - Who is in charge of customer experience anyway?
 Studies show that only 16% have customer experience teams with dedicated budgets.
 Only 23% have a customer experience leader that reports to the CEO.

-- Your success strategy is wholly intertwined with a Customer Experience strategy for 2021 and beyond.
+- Your success strategy is wholly intertwined with a Customer Experience strategy.
 We have pressed the limits of our business models, channels, and full-on omnichannel transformation.
 78% of customers preferred to use different channels depending on their context1.
 Responding to this demand seamlessly in a frictionless and consistent manner is no easy task – and it does not happen by luck.
-So, honestly, how do you deliver what customers need and want in 2021 and beyond?
+So, honestly, how do you deliver what customers need and want today and well beyond?

 - The paradigm has shifted: ya think?
 Customers expect hyper-personalization, contactless and self-service options, and a genuinely omnichannel, integrated experience.
 Thank you, Coronavirus, for your helping nudge.
 From telehealth to meal-delivery: we have all know the accelerated metrics of growth of digital business transformation.

 - It is still about relationships but more.
 Customer Experience is indeed more about relationships versus transactions.
 Customers are paying attention to you and assessing your brand.
 How well do you know them, anticipate their needs, empathize with them?
 If your processes are inhuman – how on earth can your delivery (haphazardly)of an experience be successful when evaluated against a human scale.
 Empathy will be a top customer experience metric.
 Emotive technology will become increasingly important in the customer experience design model.